ursisterbtw/sankosniper/README.md

 ## Disclaimer

 This toolkit is for educational purposes.
-Trading cryptocurrencies and blockchain passes involves significant financial risk.
-Use responsibly and understand the potential consequences.
+It's long deprecated but may serve as a framework for newer developers looking for onchain opportunities going forward.

 ## License